LAOF: Robust Latent Action Learning with Optical Flow Constraints: Related Work

 \textbf{Capability extension.} The capability extension of LAPO have primarily evolved along two directions.
 The first builds on the IDM branch, leading to the development of visual-language-action models (VLAs).
 For example, LAPA \cite{ye2024latent} extends the original LAPO by integrating language modalities to achieve multi-task learning, while UniVLA \cite{bu2025learning} employs DINOv2 \cite{oquab2023dinov2} to construct task-centric latent action representations, mitigating the influence of task-irrelevant dynamics.
 GO-1 \cite{bu2025agibot} scales up the training of LAMs to millions of trajectories, and GR00T N1 \cite{bjorck2025gr00t} further enlarges the data scale by training LAMs on a heterogeneous mixture of real robot trajectories, human videos, and synthetic data.
 It employs a diffusion transformer module as the action head to build a large-scale embodied foundation model.
 The second direction builds on the FDM branch, inspiring the development of world models (WMs).
-For instance, Genie \cite{bruce2024genie} trains an interactive world model in the image feature space, whereas AdaWorld \cite{bu2025learning} develops an autoregressive world model based on diffusion modeling.
+For instance, Genie \cite{bruce2024genie} trains an interactive world model in the image feature space, whereas AdaWorld \cite{bu2025learning} develops an autoregressive world model based on diffusion modeling, and DreamDojo\cite{gao2026dreamdojo} further scales this framework by expanding the training data to 44k hours of egocentric human videos.
 In addition, several interesting approaches have emerged, such as JIF \cite{khandate2025train}, which integrates tactile inputs to introduce more physical priors, and UniSkill \cite{kim2025uniskill}, which reduces distillation loss by providing future-frame information via video prompts, enabling the IDM to directly infer latent actions.
-It is worth noting that we have identified a contemporaneous work, FlowVLA \cite{zhong2025flowvla}, which differs from LAOF in its use of optical flow.
-FlowVLA treats optical flow as auxiliary information to enhance the generative quality of the world model, indirectly benefiting policy learning.
-In contrast, the key innovation of LAOF is to employ optical flow as a direct training constraint on latent action learning, ensuring the learned representations encode agent-controllable physical dynamics.
+A contemporaneous work that also uses optical flow is FlowVLA \cite{zhong2025flowvla}, but it discretizes optical flow into tokens for autoregressive FDM training to improve world model quality and requires language supervision, whereas LAOF avoids discretization, using optical flow as the continuous constraints to learn robust latent actions without action labels or language supervision, aiming to extend the LAPO paradigm.